wieden-kennedy/django-archetype/README.md

 A base set of common fabric commands are included.
 Right now, that's:

 * `deploy_static` - collects static, compresses them, and syncs them to S3.
+* `deploy_heroku` - full deploy to heroku.
+Specifically, it:

+    * Collects all the static files
+    * Combines and compress them
+    * Names them uniquely
+    * Uploads them, gzipped, with never-expire headers to the S3 bucket
+    * Pushes your code to heroku
+    * Runs `syncdb`
+    * Runs `migrate`
+    * Restarts your heroku server